Drake – “Habibti” review

 4Batz – “U Made Me a St4r” review

-4Batz is a 22 year old singer/songwriter from Dallas, Texas gaining popularity this past winter off the single “date @ 8” earning co-signs from one of my top 10 producers of all-time Ye or the Nazi formerly known as Kanye West to even Drake, who ultimately appeared on the “date @ 8” remix & signed 4Batz to OVO Sound for a 1-EP deal.
+4Batz is a 22 year old singer/songwriter from Dallas, Texas gaining popularity this past winter off the single “date @ 8” earning co-signs from one of my top 10 producers of all-time Ye or formerly known as Kanye West to even Drake, who ultimately appeared on the “date @ 8” remix & signed 4Batz to OVO Sound for a 1-EP deal.
 Only a month later, the most interesting new name in R&B of 2024 is putting out an EP through gamma. only a week after PARTYNEXTDOOR’s latest album PARTYNEXTDOOR 4.

 After the titular intro, the first song “stickerz “99””starts off with an alternative R&B cut with additional elements of trap soul and chopped & screwed leaving bitches screaming anything whereas “date @ 8” featuring Drake on the remix puts a bigger emphasis on the trap soul undertones from earlier giving their significant others $700 for them to get new nails & hair. “on god?” featuring Ye on the remix takes the PBR&B route once again throwing additional neo-soul undertones calling out those hard to please & after the “get out yo feelings ho” skit, “fckin u (18+)” featuring Usher on the remix crosses over contemporary & alternative R&B with trap soul being unable to stop fucking all night long.